C0deWiser/belongs-to-many/README.md

 with a macro).
 The `pivot` method provides access to a pivot builder for you to build intermediate query.

+Take a look on examples after applying `HasExtendedBelongsToMany` trait.

 Here we deal with a `Relation` instance:

 ```php